 Twin Lakes is off the trail, nestled below Mt.
 Cedric Wright, and as I hoped, the crowds were much thinner than anywhere else on the main trail.
 Eventually, we had some neighbors, maybe 100 yards away, and one time we could hear some youngsters yelling high above us on the trail, but that was it.

 It was pretty windy, though, and after we set up camp among some nice trees near the upper end of the lower lake, we erected a small wind shelter out of our silnylon tarp.
 It worked pretty well.
 We ate some soup, Em did laundry (with me hauling the water again).
 Then I examined the lake for fishing possibilities and decided that the upper lake would be much better.
 So we walked the 100 yards or so to that lake to catch trout for dinner.
 To say the fish were starving is an understatement.
-It's always relatively easy to catch them in the High Sierra, but sometimes it's ridiculously easy.
-Cast the pole 12 times, caught 9 fish.
+It's always relatively easy to catch them in the high Sierras, but sometimes it's ridiculously easy.
+I cast the pole 12 times, and caught 9 fish.
 Threw one back because it was very small and not hurt at all, then walked back to camp with the rest, and with a combined effort we cleaned them at the lower lake.
 We made a nice dinner, and then relaxed behind our wind shade, but then wind started dying down, so we walked about and really enjoyed the evening.

 The morning was crisp with almost no wind.
 Again, it took a while to get organized, but we were on our way before 8am.
 We took it very slow, and sure, by noon my knee was hurting again, but I had no problems going forward.
 Not much before the Woods Creek Junction, we met a guy in his fifties who was doing the whole JMT in 8 nights, with a pack as small as our daypack.
 He was happy as a clam and kept pressing on.
 I could never do that kind of hiking, but then again, all my respect and "hike your own hike".

-Surprisingly, Woods Creek Junction was deserted.
+Funny enough, Woods Creek Junction was deserted.
 No campers or other hikers anywhere.
 I guess everybody who spent the night left, and it was too early for new arrivals.
 We had lunch on the rocks not much above the junction, then kept going to reach Paradise Valley.
-It was much slower than usual due to my stupid knee.
+It was much slower than usual, due to my stupid knee.
 I didn't mind, though, and kept taking pictures of Castle Domes and the other peaks.
 Funny enough, in Castle Domes Meadow I reminded Em that we're already in rattlesnake territory and we have to watch our steps.
 We didn't see any, but next day a guy we met told us he almost stepped on a rattlesnake right in this meadow.

 We got to Upper Paradise Creek even a bit sooner than expected.
 The place is pretty amazing, it's a thick forest with minimal underbrush and lot of water.
 The South Fork Kings River, Woods Creek (and a bit higher up Arrow Creek) all meet here.

 Back to this trip: in Paradise Valley, the map doesn't mark the exact spots of the three campgrounds, and I had some information that put "Upper Paradise Valley" somewhat lower, so we were both pleasantly surprised when we saw it's right there past the bridge.
-Next to the trail there was a pretty big camping area with bear boxes and nobody around - yet.
+Right next to the trail there was a pretty big camping area with bear boxes and nobody around - yet.
 We kept exploring, and again Em got lucky, she found the best spot possible.
 It was about 120' from the water, in a very nice spot, and pretty far away from the trail.
 People with horses camped there before, and there was a fire ring, too, but it looked like nobody used it for at least a few weeks.

 It was early, so we set up camp slowly, ate soup, took a shower, met some friendly local deer, and with dinner, drank the last of our tequila.
 We had a grand total of about 7 ounces with us, taking a sip every evening.
 This last evening we had a whopping three sips left each.